 - European Journalism Centre (EJC) Information site for journalists by journalists

-- Hold the Front Page The home of UK regional journalism
+- Hold the Front Page News and views by journalists, for journalists and journalism students with emphasis on UK regional journalism

 - Journalism.co.uk Online journalism news, jobs

-- LinkedIn for Journalists Group The official group for professional journalists who want to learn how they can get the most out of LinkedIn.
+- LinkedIn for Journalists Group The official group for professional journalists.
 Group discussions focus on tips and tricks that reporters, editors, producers and freelance writers can use to help them find story ideas, sources and scoops via LinkedIn

-- Media Week Jobs, features, reviews, comments in this sector
+- Media Week Jobs and comments in this sector

-- MedComms Networking Download the guide to geting started in medical communications from academic to medical writer.
-This guide focuses on the role of the Medical Writer in medical communications agencies
+- MedComms Networking Download the guide to geting started in medical communications from academic to medical writer which focuses on the role of the Medical Writer in medical communications agencies

 - News Associates Accredited training for journalists from their newsrooms in London and Manchester